-Starting on March 15th, Google began rolling out its newest core algorithm update, which had no name and no details included in its release notes.
+Google began rolling out its newest core algorithm update last week, which had no name and no details included in its release notes.
+This was the second large update of 2023, with the last one occurring in March.
 These smaller algorithm updates can be confusing to navigate, often because they come with less communication from Google than a major SEO sea change such as an update like Panda or Penguin.
 While Google tracks all of its updates for developers and offers somewhat of an explanation for updates that are substantial enough to have names, core algorithm updates are trickier to understand and track.

 Here’s how to navigate a core algorithm update.

 What is a Google core update?